20 people killed in bus-oil tanker crash in Pakistan's Punjab province | Business

 He further said after the accident the fire engulfed both vehicles and the rescue operation was very difficult for the rescue and firefighter teams.

+Prime Minister Shehbaz Sharif expressed grief over the incident and prayed for the deceased and their families.

+"I am saddened by the loss of 20 precious lives in the accident.
+My prayers are with the bereaved families," he tweeted.

-Punjab Chief Minister Parvez Elahi has expressed grief over the loss of precious lives in the accident and directed the health authorities concerned to provide better treatment to the injured.
+Further, Punjab Chief Minister Parvez Elahi also expressed grief over the loss of precious lives in the accident and directed the health authorities concerned to provide better treatment to the injured.
 He also directed the administration to cooperate with the families of the deceased to identify them.

 On Saturday, at least 13 people were killed after a loaded truck collided with a passenger bus in Pakistan's Punjab province.